Memphis Tigers: Football

 The University of Memphis football program dates back to 1912.

 After decades of independence, the Memphis football program competed in Conference USA until 2013.
-Then the football team joined the American Athletic Conference.
-As of December 8, 2011, the team's head coach became Justin Fuente who replaced Larry Porter.
-The Tigers' home field is 62,380 seat Simmons Bank Liberty Stadium.
+Then the football team joined the American Athletic Conference, now known as the American Conference.
+The Tigers' current head coach is Charles Huff, who was hired after the 2025 season to replace Ryan Silverfield, who had left for the head coaching vacancy at Arkansas.
+The Tigers' home field is 62,380-seat Simmons Bank Liberty Stadium.
 The U of M played in five bowl games in six seasons from 2003 to 2008.
 In 2005, the Tigers football team was led in the Motor City Bowl by DeAngelo Williams, a then-senior All-American running back and eventual first-round draft pick by the Carolina Panthers of the NFL.

 Men's golf

 The men's golf team has won six conference championship: